Young-Yoon/cube3d/README.md

 ## How many ways to make a 3x3x3 cube from the seven blocks?

 ![Building blocks](202301011830.jpg)
-* Block numbers in the above figure
 ```
-3 2 1 6
-7  5  4
+C B A F  # Block id in the above figure
+G  E  D
 ```

 * Answer: [339](sol.txt)